smensah02/Projects/README.md

 #### About the API

 Reddit's API is fairly straightforward.
-For example, if I wat the posts from [`/r/AskHistorians`](https://www.reddit.com/r/AskHistorians), all I have to do is add `.json` to the end of the url: https://www.reddit.com/r/boardgames.json
+For example, if I want the posts from [`/r/boardgames`], all I have to do is add `.json` to the end of the url: https://www.reddit.com/r/boardgames.json
-For my project, I scraped '/r/AskHistorians/'and [`/r/AskHistorians`] https://www.reddit.com/r/todayilearned/
+For my project, I scrapped [`/r/AskHistorians/`] (https://www.reddit.com/r/AskHistorians) and [`/r/todayilearned`] (https://www.reddit.com/r/todayilearned)

 ### Requirements